By Craig // July 17, 2012 // 28 Comments

 Grab an amazing pastry at the Austrian Cafe Selmarie, sit in the sun with a beer on the rooftop of Gene’s Sausage Shop, or settle into a good book and glass of wine (and free wifi) at the locally-owned Book Cellar.
 Pure Chicago in one ‘hood.

-I love Chicago because______?
+I love Chicago Because

 I’ve never lived anywhere else where so many residents love their city.
 And I’ve never met a traveler that didn’t fall in love with it as well.
-It’s very likeable – clean, friendly, fun, youthful – there is a great energy here and yet so many are down-to-earth in their Midwest mentality.

 There is a great pride here – everyone knows we live in a great place and it’s an infectious attitude.
 When it starts to get warmer, everyone comes out to enjoy this wonderful, gleaming city by the lake.
-Even after traveling the world…I still can’t get enough of it.
+Even after traveling the world, I still can’t get enough of it.

 Do you have any tips on what to do in Chicago?